-The Sector had no information indicating that the other sectors had yet been approached for feedback on the value of the addition of the proposed sentence.
+The Software Sector had no information indicating that the other sectors had yet been approached for feedback on the value of the addition of the proposed sentence.

-This sector would like the other sectors to evaluate this for inclusion in Pub.
-14.

-We'd also like to include some description indicating that an existing audit trail should be protected during a software update, though that may already be a requirement.
-This does appear to be addressed in the Requirements for Metrological Audit Trails Appendices in Pub.
-14.
+The Software Sector would like the other sectors to evaluate the above proposed change to publication 14 and would also like to include some description indicating that an existing audit trail should be protected during a software update.

 At the August 2013 Grain Analyzer Sector meeting, Mr. Truex provided a review of the Software Sector's proposals for changes to Publication 14 Identification of Certified Software, Software Protection/Security, and Software Maintenance and Reconfiguration.
-Manufacturers had a number of questions to include "What is the baseline for which software is considered metrologically significant?"
+Manufacturers had a number of question to include "What is the baseline for which software is considered metrologically significant?"
 After some discussion the manufacturers requested that they be given additional time to review the proposed changes and to allow their software designers an opportunity to look at the proposed changes to software.
 Ms. Brenner sent an e-mail on August 29, 2013 to all NTEP grain analyzer manufacturers requesting that comments be submitted to Ms. Lee by October 15, 2013.